 A simple nutritious breakfast can start with this delicious Strawberry Almond Milk Smoothie.
 Whether you drink this alone or have as a side to your favorite toast, oatmeal or yogurt, this is a great way to get more protein, calcium, and fruit into your diet easily.
 For those who want to drink Almond Milk instead of cow's milk, this method of blending the milk with fresh or frozen fruit really helps to alleviate the lack of sweetness and make it go down easier.
 This is a favorite and classic flavor that everyone will love.

-Look for local berries that are vine ripened if possible.
+Look for local berries that are vine-ripened if possible.
 Late Spring and early Summer are usually the best times to locate local berry farms you can pick fresh strawberries for your personal use.
 Check into the “you pick” days for discounts and bring the kids along to help you grab the most berries.
-Not only can you clean and use immediately, strawberries preserve wonderfully when frozen, or made into pies, jams, and jellies.
+Not only can you clean and use immediately, but strawberries also preserve wonderfully when frozen, or made into pies, jams, and jellies.

 Strawberry Almond Milk Smoothie